 “You have to love it enough that it doesn’t matter how long it takes to get there.
 It’s almost not even about ‘getting there’; it’s about what you experience along the way,” Reed told us.
 And her advice counts because she’s gotten there.
-Last year she directed her first feature-length film, Meadowland, which will have premiered by the time this interview is published.
+In 2015 she directed her first feature-length film, Meadowland.

 Reed is a self-professed workaholic, but something about that term doesn’t seem quite right to us.
 And we think it’s simply because Reed loves filmmaking so much that it’s stopped seeming like “work.”
 If someone truly loves their work, is it fair to call them a workaholic?
 Check out what Reed has to say, and you’ll see what we mean.

 Was there a moment when you knew you were going to be a filmmaker?

 I think there were two moments.
 My father was a businessman; and when I was very young, he brought back a camera from Asia — one of those giant JVC home video cameras that record to VHS tapes.
 I was probably in first or second grade.
 He gave me the camera and told me, “You’re going to be in charge of documenting the family.”
 I was kind of annoyed at first.
 Like, “Not really interested.”
 But then he showed me how to use it, how to use the built-in fade; and before you know it, I was using the camera all the time.
 I was always writing stories when I was young; so it was sort of subconscious, but I had found a new medium with which to tell stories.

 It started out with pretty boring stuff.
 Literally, footage of grass growing in the backyard.
 But eventually that evolved into me using my siblings to make commercials and music videos.
 I never really thought of it as a career.
 I knew writing was something you did with your life, so I figured I would become a writer.